alexforrest/bestselling-fragrances/README.md

 There are certain characteristics of a fragrance available on their website Color has the ability to influence purchasing behavior and will improve

 # Results
 The final Gradient Boosted Classifier model incorporating color cluster improved previous model without color clusters.
 The final model was able to predict 9 of the 27 bestsellers, the model achieved an accuracy of 0.865, precision of .47, and recall of .33.
+The model was build using 450 trees at a max depth of 5 for each tree.

 The precision and recall when cross validating was much higher on the validation set, but low on the test set.
-The model is overfitting, meaning we should collect more data to get more accurate results from cross-validation.
+The model is overfitting, meaning we should collect more data to get more accurate results from cross-validation and grid search parameter tuning.

 # Next Steps
 - Continue to refine the dataset and scrape more data